Cleveland Clinic logo

 How is Legionnaires’ disease treated?

-Legionnaires’ disease is treated with antibiotics.
+Healthcare providers treat Legionnaires’ disease with antibiotics.
 You may get antibiotics through your veins (IV) or in a pill that you swallow.
+These could include:

-If you’re having trouble breathing, your provider may give you treatments to help you get enough oxygen.
+If you’re having trouble breathing, you may get treatments to help you get enough oxygen.
 You’ll probably have to stay in the hospital while you’re treated.

-You may also receive extra oxygen through a tube in your nose or a mask.
-In serious cases, you may need to have a machine breathe for you until you can do it on your own again (mechanical ventilation).
+In serious cases, you may need to have a machine breathe for you until you can do it on your own again.

 Advertisement